 Next, remember that house flies are attracted to surfaces with sugar or protein.
 Therefore, it’s important to keep kitchen surfaces and non-carpeted floors clean because these are probable “hot spots” for a house fly.
 Clean once or multiple times per day, and try to use products containing orange, clove or lemon oil.
 These oils often repel flies.

 Then, examine all trash cans.
 Lids should remain tightly closed and garbage bags should be changed frequently.
 Garbage is a breeding ground for house flies and, because flies can hatch from eggs in a matter of hours, the sooner your garbage is sealed and moved to a garage or outdoor dumpster, the better.
+You may also consider hiring storage container rentals.

 Lastly, consider placing 2-3 dozen cloves into an apple and leaving it in a room in which flies are bothersome.
 The smell of the cloves repels flies and, although it won’t prevent flies from returning, the method is helpful for temporary fly relief.